-“A brilliant evening”, “Fantastic to see the fragrance industry celebrated so well” and “Some incredible winners at the best Awards so far!”, were just a few of the comments received from last night’s Fragrance Foundation UK Awards Gala Dinner.
+“A brilliant evening”, “Fantastic to see the fragrance industry celebrated so well” and “Some incredible winners at the best Awards so far!”, were just a few of the comments received from The Fragrance Foundation UK Awards Gala Dinner.

 Known as the ‘Oscars’ of the fragrance industry, the 23rd annual Fragrance Foundation Awards 2015 took place at one of London’s most popular venues – The Brewery on Chiswell Street.